bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

   Figure 2: Two Types of Convolutional ResNet building blocks (source: [1])

 Once you have these building blocks, all you do is just stack them sequentially!
-You can stack dozens of them without much problems in training.
+You can stack dozens of them without much problem.
 There are also a few additional details when building a full ResNet implementation.
 The one I will mention is that every few blocks, you'll want to scale down (or